smartcontractkit/hardhat-starter-kit/README.md

 One of the best ways to test and interact with smart contracts is with a local network.
 To run a local network with all your contracts in it, run the following:

 ```
-yarn hardhat node
+npx hardhat node
 ```

-You'll get a local blockchain, private keys, contracts deployed (from the `deploy` folder scripts), and an endpoint to potentially add to an EVM wallet.
+You'll get a local blockchain, private keys, contracts deployed (from the `deployment` folder scripts), and an endpoint to potentially add to an EVM wallet.

 ## Using a Testnet or Live Network (like Mainnet or Polygon)